Lost iPhone? If It’s Missing, Look Up to the Cloud for Help.

 - Like any other app on your phone, you have to turn it on (enable) and activate Find My (it’s under settings) if you haven’t already

-- You need to know what Find My does and how to use it
+- Know what Find My does and how to use it

-- You need to know how to use your Mac (if you own one) or someone else’s Mac to use iCloud
+- How to use your Mac (if you own one) or someone else’s Mac to use iCloud

-- You need learn how to use someone else’s iPhone to help you find your phone
+- Learn how to use someone else’s iPhone to help you find your phone

 - Finally, you need to know what you can do if you fear your iPhone could be in a stranger’s hands